 Below pic: This is Straight Street, which dates back to Biblical times and is only just now (2007) being paved.
 Except for the motorized tractor, blast doors, and air-con unit, not much else has likely changed here in all that time.

-Above and below pics: The courtyard and minarets of Umayyad Mosque, Syria’s largest and one of the holiest in Islam.
+Above and below pics: The courtyard and minarets of Umayyad Mosque, Syria’s largest mosque and one of the holiest sites in Islam.
 It is believed that at the End of Days, Jesus will descend from Heaven over the minaret in the above pic.

 Tragically, the “sister” mosque of the same name in Aleppo (northern Syria) sustained heavy damage earlier this year, and its main minaret has been toppled.